Distributed quantum inner product estimation

 \section{Acknowledgements}

-We thank Srinivasan Arunachalam, Chinmay Nirkhe, John Wright, Guanyu Zhu and especially Umesh Vazirani for helpful comments and discussions.
+We thank Srinivasan Arunachalam, Soonwon Choi, Aram Harrow, Chinmay Nirkhe, John Wright, Guanyu Zhu and especially Umesh Vazirani for helpful comments and discussions.
 We would also like to thank the Simons Institute for the Theory of Computing where part of this work was done.
-This work was supported by NSF QLCI program through grant number OMA-2016245, DOE NQISRC QSA grant \#FP00010905, Vannevar Bush faculty fellowship N00014-17-1-3025.
+This work was supported by NSF QLCI program through grant number OMA-2016245, DOE NQISRC QSA grant \#FP00010905, Vannevar Bush faculty fellowship N00014-17-1-3025, MURI Grant FA9550-18-1-0161.
 Y.L. was also supported by NSF award DMR-1747426.